nikola-ignjatovic/nikola-ignjatovic/README.md

-## My name is Nikola Ignjatovic, I am 22 years old software developer from Serbia.
+## Software developer from Serbia and a 10x programmer.

 ### About repositories:
 Some of the repositories are on Serbian.